 In recent years, the company has gained recognition for its unique design and high-performance electric sports cars.
 It has developed several production models and concept vehicles, showcasing expertise in EV technology.

-One of their most notable achievement is Tommykaira ZZ, a high-performance EV car with 305 horsepower and a 155 mph top speed.
+One of their most notable achievements is the Tommykaira ZZ, a high-performance EV car with 305 horsepower and a top speed of 155 mph.
 The company has also collaborated with European car makers to produce GLM-G4, an electric supercar.

 The G4 produces 500 horsepower and 1000 Nm torque that can be split between the front and rear wheels as per the driver’s preference.
 It goes from 0 to 60 miles per hour in 3.7 seconds and has a claimed range of 250 miles.